 Mathematical Science Cafés

-Mathematical Science Cafés, part of the larger College of Science UA Café Series, offer the Tucson community a window into questions tackled by local UA mathematicians and statisticians.
-This fall of 2015 we bring to you, The Mathematics of Health and Disease a second Café Series.
+In the past, we have offered Mathematical Science Cafés, part of the larger College of Science UA Café Series, which offer the Tucson community a window into questions tackled by local UA mathematicians and statisticians.

 Our research impacts everything.
 We create higher precision and lower risk medical imaging techniques, study models of blood flow and oxygen transport in organs, mine data to understand cancer, improve its diagnosis, treatment, and prevention.
 The heart of each problem is mathematical in nature.
 So are the solutions.
 As we enter the future, math continues to play a key role in our pursuit of smarter, happier, and more efficient lives.
 Join us this fall at Borderlands Brewing Company to learn more about the mathematical side of Tucson's science power!